Nordgaren/ERNavmeshGen/README.md

 Once we have it working in a running game, we can then do the manual mapping and start initializing the parts of the binary necessary for navmesh generation.

-I have made considerably more progress on DS3, but have not made any AoBs for either beyond what was provided to me by 12thAvenger and ChurchGuard.